-2 In this report the term 'reach' is used to describe a section of hydrologically and morphologically similar river channel that can hence be represented by a reporting site (such as a location for which hydrological modelling or habitat survey data are available).
+2 In this report the term 'reach' is used to describe a section of hydrologically and morphologically similar river channel that can hence be represented by a reporting site (such as a location for which hydrological modelling or habitat survey data are available)

 Figure 2.1.
-Hutt River assessment unit (main river stem only assessed) showing sub-units and key locations (reaches) relating to flow measurements and/or flow and habitat modelling
+Hutt River Assessment Unit (main stem river only to be assessed), sub-units and key locations (reaches) relating to flow measurements and/or flow and habitat modelling

 Figure 2.2.
-Wainuiomata and Orongorongo river assessment units (main river stems only assessed) showing sub-units and key locations (reaches) relating to flow measurements and/or flow and habitat modelling
+Wainuiomata and Orongorongo River Assessment Unit (main stem river only to be assessed), sub-units and key locations (reaches) relating to flow measurements and/or flow and habitat modelling